michaelchadwick/ybixo-book/src/comparison.md

 string.upcase
 ```

-The equivalent Oxiby program would fail to compile due to the type mismatch in second line.
+The equivalent Ybixo program would fail to compile due to the type mismatch in second line.

 ### Metaprogramming